 The DVA – Northern Ireland

-Irish number plates can have the letter “I” or “Z” within the letters E.G. RIL 1234 ~ ADZ 4567 this type of plate can be purchased from only £250.
+Irish number plates do look distinctively different (3 letters with 4 numbers) and can include the letters ‘I’ or ‘Z’ within the letters E.G. RIL 1234 ~ ADZ 4567 ~ RCZ 7890 this type of plate can be purchased from as little as £99 depending on the initials.
 Auctions are held for the more prestigious NI plates like GAZ 1, JAZ 1, JAZ 11, JAZ 555.
 GAZ 4 “GAZZA” was once onsale for £25,000.
 At the other end of the spectrum some of the most affordable and cheap private registrations are Irish Number Plates.

 The DVA was formed by an amalgamation of the Driver and Vehicle Licensing Northern Ireland (DVLNI) and the Driver & Vehicle and Testing Agency (DVTA).
 Northern Ireland has its own scheme for managing registrations, and its own formats for plates.
 However, you can legally use your mainland cherished marks in the province.
 Here’s how …

 Transferring GB registration marks to Northern Ireland

 This can now be done easily online via the .Gov website or through DVLA , by post to Personalised Registrations, DVLA, SA99 1DS